ucsb-cs56-projects/cs56-games-roguelike/README.md

 * Monster Creation
 * LogicEngine and RogueController are too big and makes it hard to understand and change perhaps divide the classes into smaller ones.

-Any advice on working with the code, or for with legacy code in general:

 F17 Final Remarks(pt2)
 =======================